Ircam-WAM/timeside-sdk-js/README.md

   Task,
 } from '@ircam/timeside-sdk'

-// Polyfill FormData because SDK use `new FormData`
+// Polyfill FormData because SDK use `new FormData` which is not available in Node.
 // @ts-ignore
 global.FormData = formDataNode